rofayda22/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 #.
 Click **Student Admin**.

 #.
-To reset the number of attempts for all enrolled students, you work in the **Course-Specific Grade Adjustment** section of the page.
-Enter the unique problem identifier then click **Reset ALL students' attempts**.
+To reset the number of attempts for all enrolled students, you work in the
+   **Course-Specific Grade Adjustment** section of the page.
+Enter the unique problem identifier, then click **Reset ALL students' attempts**.

 #.
 A dialog opens to indicate that the reset process is in progress.
 Click **OK**.